-In 2019, the Lab is working with 16 entrepreneurs harnessing the power of data to build financial innovations that serve people and planet.
+In 2019, the Lab worked with 14 entrepreneurs harnessing the power of data to build financial innovations that serve people and planet.
 Their ideas have the potential to positively disrupt the financial system and pioneer the responsible use of data-driven technologies.

 Big Society Capital – Nick Benton